 Application Applied

 Application Applied

-T. D. H. F. I. I. C.

-Explanation on g
+Explanation on The Board has disclosed features of its risk management and internal

 application of the control framework, and the adequacy and effectiveness of this

 practice framework in the Statement on Risk Management and Internal Control

+practice in the Company's Annual Report 2021.

-in the Company's Annual Report 2020.
+in the Company's Annual Report 2021.

 Explanation for

 departure

+departure

 Large companies are i equired to complete the columns below.
 Non-large companies are

-encouraged to complete t he columns below.
+encouraged to complete t ,

+, , , , , , , , , , , , , , , , , , , ,

 Measure

 Timeframe